Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ssh -X hpc
 ```

-If the set up is corect `ssh` should
+If the set up is correct `ssh` should
 prompt you to save the remote host signature, and
 then prompt
 you to enter the passphrase for the key you have